ilkkamtk/WSK/Week3/05-database.md

     DB_NAME=myusername # replace with your database name
     ```

+1. Add line `.env` to `.gitignore`.
+    - You can store a template of the file in version control as `.env.example`, just remove all sensitive data before committing.
 1. Study & install [mysql2](https://github.com/sidorares/node-mysql2#readme) package
 1. Create a new file `src/utils/database.js` and add the following code to it: